At Home with Julia

 At Home with Julia is a four-part Australian sitcom television series, created and written by Amanda Bishop, Rick Kalowski and Phil Lloyd, which debuted on 7 September 2011 on ABC1.
 A re-run of the series aired on ABC2 in April 2012.
-Currently, the series is in syndication in the United States on Vibrant TV Network.
+The series ran in syndication in the United States on the Vibrant TV Network.

 The series depicts a fictional representation of the relationship between Julia Gillard, the actual Prime Minister of Australia (played by Amanda Bishop), and Gillard's real-life partner, Tim Mathieson (played by Phil Lloyd).
 Fictionalised versions of actual Australian politicians and media personalities are portrayed throughout the series.
 Much of the action takes place at The Lodge, the Prime Minister's official residence in the national capital of Canberra.

 Although the first episode was received either relatively well or neutrally by the media, many critics responded negatively to the series' end.
 Some saw At Home with Julia as defying previous boundaries in political satire and political parody, with its emphasis on a female politician's personal life rather than her politics and public life.
 In particular, the media, viewers, and politicians were scandalised by the notorious "flag scene" from Episode 3 ("The Leaker")—in which the Prime Minister and partner Tim Mathieson were depicted apparently naked and post-coital under the Australian flag.